Unc1eW4ng/Unc1eW4ng/README.md

 # Jialei Wang
-A sophomore in ZheJiang University major in computer science supervised by Prof. Zhou Zhao.
+A sophomore in ZheJiang University major in computer science.
 Participate in ZJUSCT in fresh year learning HPC knowledge.
 Dive into Generative AI（TTS,TTA）now.

 ## Selected Honors Awarded